 \end{cor}

-To conclude, under the assumption on the TH-map, we succeed in providing a topological interpretation of the quandle homotopy invariant $\Xi_X(L)$ as mentioned in the introduction.
-Actually, the two invariants in the right hand side of \eqref{a} are defined topologically.
+In conclusion, under the assumption on the TH-map, we succeed in providing a topological interpretation of the quandle homotopy invariant $\Xi_X(L)$ as mentioned in the introduction.
+Actually, the two invariants in the right hand side of \eqref{a} are topologically defined.

-\subsection{Results on the TH-maps $ \Theta_X \oplus \mathcal{H}_X $}
+\subsection{Results on the TH-maps $ \Theta_X \oplus \mathcal{H}_X $.}

 Following Corollary \ref{corthm1a}, it is thus significant to find quandles such that the localized TH-map $(\Theta_X \oplus \mathcal{H}_X)_{(\ell)}$ are isomorphisms.
-This section lists such quandles.

-To begin with, we state the main theorem as a general statement.
+The following main theorem is a general statement.
 To be specific,

 \begin{thm} Let $X$ be a connected quandle of type $t_X < \infty $.
-If the homology $H_3^{\gr }(\As(X))$ is finitely generated (e.g., if $X$ is of finite order), then the TH-map is an isomorphism modulo $t_X $-torsion. \end{thm} As a result, combining this theorem with Corollary \ref{corthm1a}, we have obtained the interpretation of some torsion of the quandle homotopy (cocycle) invariant.
+If the homology $H_3^{\gr }(\As(X))$ is finitely generated (e.g., if $X$ is of finite order), then the TH-map is a $[1/t_X]$-isomorphism. \end{thm} As a result, combining this theorem with Corollary \ref{corthm1a}, we have obtained the interpretation of some torsion of the quandle homotopy (cocycle) invariant.
 Precisely, \begin{cor} Let $X$ be a finite connected quandle of type $t_X $.
 Then the equality \eqref{a} in Corollary \ref{corthm1a} holds for any prime $\ell $ which does not divide $t_X$. \end{cor}

-Note that there are many quandles whose types $t_X $ are powers of some prime, e.g., the quandles in Examples \ref{Sympex}, \ref{sphex}, and connected quandles of order $\leq 8$.
+Note that there are many quandles whose types $t_X $ are powers of some prime, e.g., the quandles in Examples \ref{Sympex} and \ref{sphex}.
 In conclusion, for such quandles $X$, we determine most subgroups of $\pi_2(BX)$ by Theorem \ref{theorem}. \begin{rem} Corollary \ref{thm1bts} is a strong generalization of some results in \cite{Kab,HN}.
 Indeed, the results dealt with only the Alexander quandle of the from $X=\Z[T^{\pm 1}]/ (2n-1,T+1)$, and were based on peculiar properties of the quandle. \end{rem}

 We moreover address some $t_X $-torsion subgroups of $\Pi_2(X)$.
 First we discuss an easy condition of vanishing of these $t_X$-torsions: \begin{prop} Let $X$ be a connected quandle of type $t_X$.
-If the $t_X$-torsion part of the image $ H_3^{\gr}( \As(X)) \oplus H_2^{Q}(X) $ is assumed to be zero, then that of the TH-map is zero. \end{prop} While the easy proof will appear in \S \ref{SS3j3out}, we now observe examples satisfying the assumption.
+If the $t_X$-torsion part of the image $ H_3^{\gr}( \As(X)) \oplus H_2^{Q}(X) $ is zero, then that of the TH-map is also zero. \end{prop}